 If you wish to have a private guide for the Reed Dance ceremony, one can be booked through Swazi Trails.
 Alternatively, Swazi Trails offer a guided group tour to the Reed Dance on both public days.
 Contact Swazi Trails for more information and advise on where to stay during the event.

-Dates for the 2013 are 27th August to the 2nd of September (main public days 1st and 2nd September 2013).
+Estimated dates for the 2019 are 27th of August to the 1st of September - to be confirmed closer to the ceremony (main public days - TO BE ANNOUNCED too ).
 This is based on an educated guess as the dates are yet to be confirmed by Royalty.

 Swazi Trails recommends the following accommodation for the Umhlanga Reed Dance: